Hugo Eckener: After World War II

 Eckener's home town of Flensburg had a Danish-oriented majority in its council since 1945, with the goal of unification with Denmark.
 Eckener remained active in local politics campaigning for a German majority in Flensburg, while at the same time, during a "thundering" one-hour speech in 1951, warning against small-mindedness in border concerns.

-Eckener died in Friedrichshafen on 14 August 1954 just after his 86th birthday.
+Eckener died in Friedrichshafen on 14 August 1954, four days after his 86th birthday.

 Legacy

 Eckener was responsible for many innovative aviation developments, notably the trans-Atlantic passenger services offered by the airships Graf Zeppelin and Hindenburg.

 Since his death his achievements have been remembered by airship enthusiasts and historians.
 Additionally, the town of Friedrichshafen, scene of his many triumphant homecomings in Graf Zeppelin, has recognised his memory by naming a large new conference centre after him.